Onconephrology: Scope of practice

 As onconephrologists are primarily taking care of kidney disease in cancer patients, there are several aspects that are unique to this practice when compared to general nephrology.
 For example, patients receiving chemotherapy can experience kidney injury from destruction of cancer cells.
 There are also various complex electrolyte disorders that can occur due to the cancer itself or are side effects of chemotherapeutics.
-One example, The Syndrome of Inappropriate Antidiuretic Hormone (SIADH), a disorder of low serum sodium concentration, was first described in lung cancer and is a common electrolyte disturbance seen in this population.
+One example, the syndrome of inappropriate antidiuretic hormone (SIADH), a disorder of low serum sodium concentration, was first described in lung cancer and is a common electrolyte disturbance seen in this population.
 Fluid, electrolytes and acid base disturbances are much more common and often severe in those who receive chemotherapy.
 Several chemotherapeutic agents – for example cisplatin – are associated with acute and chronic kidney injuries.

 Additionally, there is Increased recognition that primary hematological and oncological disorders can have an impact on the kidneys in the form of glomerular disease that can present with proteinuria, hematuria, hypertension, and kidney function decline.
-Examples include, hematological cancers like Monoclonal Gammopathies (paraproteinemias), which can have significant kidney implications in the form of Cast Nephropathy or Systemic Light Chain Amyloidosis.
-There is also increased recognition of paraneoplastic glomerular diseases such as Membranous Nephropathy and Minimal Change disease which can be as a result of occult malignancy.
+Examples include, hematological cancers such as monoclonal gammopathies (paraproteinemias), which can have significant kidney implications in the form of cast nephropathy or systemic light chain amyloidosis.
+There is also increased recognition of paraneoplastic glomerular diseases such as membranous nephropathy and minimal change disease which can be as a result of occult malignancy.

-Onco-nephrology also encompasses kidney diseases that are unique to bone marrow transplant (aka Stem Cell Transplant or SCT) which are frequently seen in cancer patients.
-Certain kidney diseases associated with SCT include Graft-Versus-Host Disease, sinusoidal Obstruction Syndrome, and Thrombotic Microangiopathy.
+Onco-nephrology also encompasses kidney diseases that are unique to bone marrow transplant (stem cell transplant or SCT) which are frequently seen in cancer patients.
+Certain kidney diseases associated with SCT include Graft-versus-host disease, sinusoidal obstruction syndrome, and thrombotic microangiopathy.